Brisbane Metro construction updates

 King George Square and Queen Street bus station changes from 11 December 2023 – June 2024

-The following stops at King George Square station will temporarily close:
+The following stops at King George Square station are temporarily closed:

 Please see the map below for details on where services will stop from Monday 11 December 2023.